exercism/python/docs/TESTS.md

 ```

-To check if the installation was succesful:
+To check if the installation was successful:

 ```bash
 $ python3 -m pytest --version